 For now, though, kudos to a rather fetching kit.

-A bit like painting yourself gold in preparation for the Olympic road race, Bahrain-Victorious might be setting itself up for a fall with that name.
+A bit like painting yourself gold in preparation for the Olympic road race, Bahrain-Victorious could have set itself up for a fall with that name.
 Still, with British supercar brand McLaren pulling out after just one season, the squad needed something to fill that second line on their jerseys.
 Going for a complete redesign at the same time, thankfully, this omits the somewhat controversial papaya shade which dominated the kit last season.
+Despite our cynicism, they've since bagged plenty of wins too.

 My former art editor learnt typography by setting steel blocks on a letterpress.
 He’s only in his mid-thirties.
 Now designers can’t even get the name of their employer to scan correctly.